 - Then we removed a couple of inches of soil to level the area out.

 - We then added landscape fabric as a weed barrier, just to the area where the pea gravel would go.
+I do not recommend adding landscape fabric to any area where you will be planting.

 - Next came a border of field stones to separate the mulched, planted area from the seating area.